Update from NHS England 30 November 2017

-We are strongly opposed to this plan, for a number of reasons.
+We strongly opposed NHS England's initial plan, for a number of reasons.

 It does not improve patient care

 It does not make sense to try and improve standards by closing one of the biggest and best CHD services in the UK.
 NHS England has not been able to explain how its plan will improve the care that our patients receive.

 There is absolutely no evidence that the co-location of children’s services improves patient care, and many doctors consider it unnecessary in the 21st century digital age.